cosc-404-2022/lab6/README.md

 ## Submission

 The lab can be marked immediately by the professor or TA by showing the output of the JUnit tests and by a quick code review.
-Otherwise, submit the URL of your GitHub repository on Canvas. **Make sure to commit and push your updates to GitHub.**
+Submit the URL of your GitHub repository on Canvas. **Make sure to commit and push your updates to GitHub.**